 Predictive analytics is leveraging historical data and business trends to anticipate the probability of certain scenarios occurring, ideally helping to estimate the likelihood of a future outcome based on historical data patterns.

 However, predictive analytics requires users or workers to understand and know how to interpret “the future”.
-Whereas, prescriptive analytics are analytics for everyone (including those at the edge) with a focus on future performance through identifying controllable factors and providing actionable opportunities that deliver results.
+Whereas, actionable intelligence is analytics for everyone (including those at the edge) with a focus on future performance through identifying controllable factors and providing actionable opportunities that deliver results.

-Prescriptive analytics is one of the most advanced forms of business analytics.
+Actionable intelligence is one of the most advanced forms of business analytics.
 It uses machine learning and pattern detection rules and algorithms to identify anomalies in a company’s operations – and then prescribes a corrective action to optimize the outcome.
-That last part is what makes prescriptive analytics so valuable: it can intelligently prescribe the action for someone to take to optimize for a particular business outcome.
+That last part is what makes actionable intelligence so valuable: it can intelligently prescribe the action for someone to take to optimize for a particular business outcome.

 It can analyze a company’s data and tell them: